taw00/writing-resources/README.md

 I write.

 I write short stories, novels, and poetry.
 I blog.
 I freelance write and edit.
+I sometimes collaborate with others.

 I am a past contributor to an online news outlet.
-I sometimes collaborate with others.
+I have written copious marketing and sales copy.
+I have contributed to a number of technical manuals.

-But I'm also a advocate for open source software and have been for 25 years.
+I'm also a advocate for open source software and have been for 25 years.
 My desktop of choice is [Fedora Linux](https://getfedora.org/) and I do all my work using a mix of open source and cloud-based services.

 ### Let me share my tools, templates, and how-tos